-build service capacity and expand access to certain services and supports in the community, as listed in the bill;
+The moneys in the fund would be used to: build service capacity and expand access to certain services and supports in the community; establish a moratorium on new placements in developmental centers, except for court-ordered placements or in instances of imminent danger while also developing, strengthening, and expanding community-based services, supports, and residential options to meet emergency needs; consolidate, downsize, and reduce reliance on developmental centers; afford the workforce of developmental centers the opportunity for early retirement or alternate workplace opportunities within the State, including, but not limited to, employment at the consolidated developmental centers or other State institutions; redeploy staff positions from developmental centers utilizing a staff without walls approach that retains State employment status to undertake assignments that support community-based services systems, fill gaps in regional and county operations, specialty care such as occupational therapy, physical therapy, and medical, dental and other health related services, and address gaps in professional and direct care positions in the community.

-- establish a moratorium on new placements in developmental centers, except for court-ordered placements or in instances of imminent danger to life or safety; and concurrently develop, strengthen and expand community-based services, supports, and residential options to meet emergency needs; - consolidate, downsize, and reduce reliance on developmental centers; - afford the workforce of current developmental centers the opportunity for early retirement or alternate workplace opportunities within the State, including, but not limited to, employment at the consolidated developmental centers or at other State institutions; - redeploy staff positions from developmental centers utilizing a staff without walls approach that retains State employment status to: undertake regional or county assignments that support community-based services systems, fill gaps in regional and county operations, including but not limited to community case management, specialty care such as occupational therapy, physical therapy, and medical, dental and other health related services, and address gaps in professional and direct care positions in the community; - meet the unmet needs of persons on the community services waiting list in order to: reduce continued growth of the waiting list; avert the need for emergency out-of-home placement in a developmental center; and support persons with developmental disabilities who live with their families and afford them quality, engaged lives in the community, while also providing stability to families caring for loved ones at home; - provide a seamless transition for young adults with developmental disabilities who are leaving the education system but are in need of continuing services and supports; and - maximize available federal funds and direct those funds toward community-based services.
+In addition, funds would be used to: meet the unmet needs of persons on the community services waiting list in order to: reduce continued growth of the waiting list; avert the need for emergency placement in developmental centers; and support persons with developmental disabilities who live with their families, while also providing stability to their families; provide a seamless transition for young adults with developmental disabilities who are leaving the education system but are in need of continuing services and supports; and maximize available federal funds and direct those funds toward community-based services.